lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_CPP.md

 	color "yellow"
 )
 ```

+## 7.6.1 - Each robot on it's own port

 If there are multiple robots in the simulation, the standard practice is to
 put each robot on its own port (see [Section 4.1 - Device Address](#41-device-addresses).
 To implement this in the configuration file
 we need to tell Player which port to find our second robot on: